DioxusLabs/taffy/docs/depends-on-block-size.md

 ### Measure functions

 A leaf with a measure function must report `true` unless the embedder says otherwise, because `MeasureFunction` receives `available_space.height` and may use it.
-Two options, both cheap:

-1. document the contract and let the embedder opt out via node context — no API change, but opt-out is per-tree rather than per-node;
-2. widen the measure-function return to a small struct with a `depends_on_block_size` field (breaking, but the honest fix; text measurers would return `false` and immediately benefit).

-Recommend (1) for the first cut with (2) noted in RELEASES.md as a candidate for the next breaking release.
+The natural fix is [#953](https://github.com/DioxusLabs/taffy/pull/953), which changes the measure closure to return a `LayoutOutput` instead of a `Size<f32>` (the embedder calls `compute_leaf_layout` itself).
+With that landed, the flag is just another `LayoutOutput` field the measurer can set — no further breaking change, and no taffy-side contract to police.
+A text measurer returns `false` and benefits immediately; anything that keeps using `compute_leaf_layout(.., |kd, avs| ..)` gets the conservative `true` from the default.

+That makes #953 the preferred prerequisite.
+Until it lands, leaves with a measure function report `true`, which costs nothing structurally — the flag is still exact for all non-measured subtrees, and measured leaves are re-measured today anyway.

 ## Bootstrapping and invalidation